In search of a noisy environment? Visit a hospital.

-Already back in 1859, nurse Florence Nightingale declared how “unnecessary noise is the most cruel abuse of care which can be inflicted on either the sick or the well”.
+Already back in 1859, nurse Florence Nightingale declared how “unnecessary noise is the cruelest abuse of care which can be inflicted on either the sick or the well”.
 Imagine what her reaction would be today, with increasing noise levels in intensive care units and neonatal wards, that rarely comply with the WHO recommended noise levels.
+Arousals and awakenings are more or less expected.

 What are the most annoying or intrusive noises in hospitals?